dukejib/darwins-web/readme.md

 /** Task Scheduler **/
 CheckUnusedAddress command monitors and makes unused qr addres after they exceed the limit of 15 minutes (Defind in checkout_bitcoin.blade.php for QR Code) - COmmand is registred in Console/kernel.php and then run through crontab at server.
+--
+Using Centos7 Crontab to execute Task Scheduler

 by
 Duke